ForLoveOfCats/Mountain/README.md

 fixing a few rather egregious design cases (symbol lookup is a worst case O(n) while loop checking each symbol with strcmp, the nodes should be tagged unions, I should be using string interning, ect).
-However I don't really care right now.
-This compiler is being designed to be good enough to be useful and then be thrown out.
-My main goal right now is to get the langauge useful.
-Then a far superior self-hosted compiler with better validation, performance, and even a language server can be developed in-language.
+Originally this compiler was being built to be thrown away once a self-hosted compiler could be built.
+However now the goal is to port this codebase into Mountain so these design oversights are slowly being corrected.

 ### Currently supported features
 * Variable declaration (requires a value or explicitly left undefined)